zlatanvasovic/hackwork/README.md

 # Hackwork

 **Hackwork** (hack + framework) is a simple, layout-based PHP microframework for making HTML5 sites.
-You can also build HTML4 sites with it, don't worry.
+You can also make HTML4 sites with it, don't worry.

 Licensed under the MIT License.